Mohamad-Nasser-engr/Playwright_Jenkins_Test/README.md

 - GitHub Plugin – For GitHub webhooks and integration
 - JUnit – To publish test results
 - Maven Integration – To build Maven projects

 ### 4. Create and configure a new Maven Project:
 - In Jenkins, click New Item, name your job, and select Maven Project.
 - Under Source Code Management, select Git and enter your GitHub repository URL.
+- In the Build Trigger section, make sure to check “GitHub hook trigger for GITScm polling”.
+This allows the jenkins build to trigger after a code is pushed in the GitHub repository.
 - In the Build section:

   Root POM: